-Certain existing or potential investors, customers and regulators evaluate our business or other practices according to a variety of environmental, social and governance ("ESG") standards and expectations.
+Certain existing or potential investors, customers and regulators evaluate our business or other practices according to a variety of environmental, social and governance (ESG) standards and expectations.
 Certain of our regulators have proposed or adopted, or may propose or adopt, ESG rules or standards that would apply to our business.
 Our practices may be judged by ESG standards that are continually evolving and not always clear.
 Prevailing ESG standards and expectations may also reflect contrasting or conflicting values or agendas.
 We may fail to meet our commitments or targets, and our policies and processes to evaluate and manage ESG standards in coordination with other business priorities may not prove completely effective or satisfy investors, customers, regulators, or others.
-For example, as we consider the recommendations of SASB, TCFD, and develop our own ESG materiality assessment, we may continue to expand our disclosures in these areas.
-Our failure to report accurately or achieve progress on our metrics on a timely basis, or at all, could adversely affect our reputation, business, financial performance and growth.
+Additionally, we could fail to report accurately or achieve progress on our metrics on a timely basis, or at all, which in-turn could adversely affect our reputation, business, financial performance and growth.
 We may face adverse regulatory, investor, customer, media, or public scrutiny leading to business, reputational, or legal challenges.